nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/getting-started-with-nuxeo-generator.md

     </repositories>
     ```

-4. Declare the dependency of the Studio project you just tagged:
+4. In Eclipse edit the `pom.xml` file to declare the dependency of the Studio project you just tagged:

     ```xml
     <dependency>